Umar Lubis

-Umar Lubis (born July 14, 1973 in Jakarta) is an Indonesian actor.
+Umar Lubis (born July 14, 1973, in Jakarta) is an Indonesian actor and model.
 He is known for his numerous roles in soap operas.
-He always role in SinemArt soap opera.
-Usually he always role as father in soap opera.
-He is son in-law from Rae Sita.
-His name started to be known by public when he play in soap opera Intan.
-In that soap opera, he roled as Dr. Frans, father of Lila who is roled by Ingka Noverita.
+He always roles in SinemArt soap operas.
+Usually, he is always role as a father in soap operas.
+He is the son-in-law of Rae Sita.
+His name started to be known by the public when he played in the soap opera Intan.
+In that soap opera, he role as Dr. Frans, father of Lila who is role by Ingka Noverita.